 To make sure everything gets recompiled cleanly after changes, you can run make clean or delete the file src/lxml/etree.c.

 The source distribution (tgz) and the source repository contain a test suite for lxml.
 You can run it from the top-level directory:

 Note that the test script only tests the in-place build (see distutils building above), as it searches the src directory.
 You can use the following one-step command to trigger an in-place build and test it:

 This also runs the ElementTree and cElementTree compatibility tests.
 To call them separately, make sure you have lxml on your PYTHONPATH first, then run:

 If the tests give failures, errors, or worse, segmentation faults, we'd really like to know.
 Please contact us on the mailing list, and please specify the version of lxml, libxml2, libxslt and Python you were using, as well as your operating system type (Linux, Windows, MacOS-X, ...).

-This is the procedure to make an lxml egg for your platform (assuming that you have setuptools or distribute installed, as well as the wheel package.
+This is the procedure to make an lxml egg or wheel for your platform.
+It assumes that you have setuptools or distribute installed, as well as the wheel package.

 This will quickly package the pre-built packages into an egg file and drop it into the dist directory.

 Apple regularly ships new system releases with horribly outdated system libraries.
 This is specifically the case for libxml2 and libxslt, where the system provided versions are too old to build lxml.